-A new tax credit for the digital gaming sector will provide a refundable corporation tax credit for qualifying expenditure incurred from 22 November 2022 on the design, production and testing of an eligible digital game.
+A tax credit for the digital gaming sector provides a refundable corporation tax credit for qualifying expenditure incurred from 22 November 2022 on the design, production and testing of an eligible digital game.

-The relief is available at a rate of 32% on eligible expenditure of up to a maximum limit of &25 million per project.
+The relief is available at a rate of 32% on eligible expenditure of up to a maximum limit of €25 million per project.